LERNARDO/lernardo/backlog.markdown

 - colorize each profile type differently
 - add more client profiles and real data
 - add view templates for "nachricht schreiben", "sms senden"
+- change activity template list view to only display name, duration, social form and paed count